-If you dance contra or blues you can probably skip the rest of my profile and just go to a nearby dance to encounter me (or better yet, let me know which dance you're going to).
+If you dance blues or fusion you can probably skip the rest of my profile and just go to a nearby dance to encounter me.
 For those of you who don't dance or who have extra time, I'll try to make this entertaining.

 I'm poly, and have identified as polyamorous just long enough to figure out what it means for me.
 It means that I want to be honest with myself and others about how I feel, and not feel constrained by how I think I'm expected to feel.
 There's a lot of variety in individuals relationships, but non-monogamy is part of my life right now.